temporalio/temporal/common/archiver/README.md

 ## What

-This README explains how to create new implementations for the History and Visibility Archiver Interface.
+This README explains how to add new Archiver implementations.

 ## Steps

+**Step 1: Create a new package for your implementation**

-1. Create a new directory in the `archiver` folder.
+Create a new directory in the `archiver` folder.
 The structure should look like the following:
 ```
 ./common/archiver
   - filestore/                      -- Filestore implementation